sufideen/azcloudtrain01/README.md

 ## About the Co-Author

-**Sufideen Mawara** is a cloud and infrastructure engineer specialising in Azure architecture, Infrastructure as Code, and DevSecOps.
+**Sufyan Gabisi aka sufideen** is a cloud and infrastructure engineer specialising in Azure architecture, Infrastructure as Code, and DevSecOps.
 This project is a complete end-to-end example of how enterprise-grade infrastructure is designed, secured, and automated — from a blank subscription to nine fully deployed resource groups across three environments, driven entirely by code and a CI/CD pipeline.

 Available for cloud consulting, architecture reviews, and IaC delivery engagements.